-It is important to understand how repeat tasks get scheduled in order to best utilize them for your use case.
+It is important to understand how repeat tasks get scheduled in order to best utilize this functionality for your use case.
 At its core, a repeat task is simply a series of nearly identical single tasks that are scheduled based on the Repeat Task Start, Repeat Cycle, and Repeat Task End.

 Single tasks created from a repeat task are unique in that they are scheduled before other single tasks in order to increase the likelihood of getting consistently spaced collects.